During WWII, the Japanese military developed a new weapon intended to

 In 1985, a series of events led John Takeshita to find out about the balloon bomb project and the incident in Bly.
 He met several Japanese women who as young girls were forced to make paper for the balloon bomb project.
 When he sent them the names and ages of those killed in Oregon, they were shocked and saddened.
 These women had experienced first-hand the total devastation that WWII brought to their own country, and now they saw an opportunity to reach out for peace.

 These women decided to fold a thousand origami paper cranes to offer to the families of those killed in Bly.
 It was a decision that would heal wounds on both sides of the Pacific as friendships were formed, and the groups eventually all met face to face.

 “On Paper Wings” is a documentary film about the lives of the Japanese and American civilians who were affected by the balloon bomb project, and how they all came together forty years after the end of the war.

 Ilana Sol is a filmmaker and archival researcher living in Portland, Oregon.
 She has worked in the film industry for 15 years on a variety of independent, educational and commercial projects.
 She has enjoyed performing archival research for multiple documentaries including "Big Joy," "The Winding Stream: The Carters, the Cashes, and the Course of Country Music," "Queen of the Sun," and for exhibits at the Buffalo Bill Museum and the Smithsonian.
-One day, her hobby of spending time in libraries led her to find out about Japanese balloon bombs, and she soon found herself spending hundreds of hours researching these bizarre weapons, and traveling thousands of miles to meet with those affected by them.
+One day, her research led her to find out about Japanese balloon bombs, and she soon found herself spending hundreds of hours researching these bizarre weapons, and traveling thousands of miles to meet with those affected by them.
 She is the recipient of grants from Oregon Humanities, the Regional Arts and Culture Council, and the Oregon Heritage Commission.
 "On Paper Wings" is her first film.